Samak Sundaravej: Resignations and impeachment

 Samak Sundaravej's 5-month-old government was in great trouble on 10 July 2008 after Pattama the third top official in the ruling People Power Party (PPP) resigned from this post, effective Monday.
 The deputy leader of the party Yongyut Tiyapairat, was banned from politics for 5 years, after the Supreme Court affirmed vote buying charges against him.
 Then, Chiya Sasomsub was removed from office by another supreme court, for illegally concealing his wife's assets.
 The Constitutional Court ruled on 8 July that Noppadon and the entire cabinet violated the charter by failing to ask parliamentary approval for a Cambodia deal.
-Noppadon signed the agreement on June, to support Cambodia's bid to seek World Heritage status for the 900-year-old Preah Vihear temple.
+Noppadon signed the agreement on June, to support Cambodia's bid to seek World Heritage status for the 900-year-old temple of Preah Vihear.
 The Opposition filed a petition with deputy Senate Speaker Nikom Wairatpanit to impeach Noppadon Pattama over Preah Vihear Temple issue.
 Sathit Wongnongtoei submitted 141 signatures of MPs.
 Noppadon was accused of violating Article 190 and 270 of the Constitution.
 The Opposition filed the motion before Noppadon stepped down.

 2008 political crisis

-Even though the campaigns demanding Samak resign from the premiership were abundant, he remarked, "I will never resign in response to these threats.
+Although the campaigns demanding Samak resign from the premiership were abundant, he remarked, "I will never resign in response to these threats.
 I will not dissolve the House.
 I will meet the king today to report what's going on."
 Later Samak met with King Bhumibol Adulyadej at Hua Hin palace.

 A few days after, 30,000 protesters led by the People's Alliance for Democracy occupied Samak's Government House compound in central Bangkok so as to force him and his advisers to work out of a military command post.
 Riot police entered the occupied compound and delivered a court order for the eviction of protesters.
 Chamlong Srimuang ordered 45 PAD guards to break into the main government building on Saturday.
 3 regional airports remain closed and 35 trains between Bangkok and the provinces were cancelled.
 Protesters raided the Phuket International Airport tarmac on the resort island of Phuket Province resulting in 118 flights cancelled or diverted, affecting 15,000 passengers.
-He returned ashen-faced from the meeting but soon recovered his brazen approach.

 Protesters also blocked the entrance of the airports in Krabi and Hat Yai (which was later re-opened).
 Police issued arrest warrants for Sondhi Limthongkul and 8 other protest leaders on charges of insurrection, conspiracy, unlawful assembly and refusing orders to disperse.
 Meanwhile, Gen Anupong Paochinda stated: "The army will not stage a coup.
 The political crisis should be resolved by political means."
 Samak and the Thai Party ruling coalition called urgent parliamentary debate and session for 31 August.